Understanding Google Business Profile Analytics

 This data can include things like:

-SEO analytics sounds simple in theory – after all, we’re just talking about cold data – but in practice, things can get a bit more complicated.
+SEO analytics and reporting sounds simple in theory – after all, we’re just talking about cold data – but in practice, things can get a bit more complicated.

 Google updates its ranking algorithm multiple times per day, which means that your website’s ranking can fluctuate on a daily basis.